magrega/BigPictureManager/README.md

 8. ~~Save app state~~
 9. Change audio only when BP is on TV
 10. Disallow Night Light when BP is on
+11. Move to UWP?
-11. Make it not trigger ms defender?
+12. Make it not trigger ms defender?
-12. Refactor the whole thing since C# is not my strong suit
+13. Refactor the whole thing since C# is not my strong suit
-13. Turn off Xbox controller through API? (not possible now, no api available)
+14. Turn off Xbox controller through API? (not possible now, no api available)